Denver Travel Guide | 2-Day Itinerary, City Highlights & Day Trips from Denver

 Garden of The Gods

-If you have enough time, it is best to park your car at the visitor center and walk, as the loop road to the river is too popular and congested.
-There are plenty of trails in the park for visitors to explore and enjoy the natural beauty.
+If time permits, it is best to park the car at the visitor center and walk, because although there is a loop road for driving around, it is too popular and often congested.
+The park has numerous trails, making it convenient for visitors to explore and enjoy the natural beauty.

 Rocky Mountain National Park